anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 9. Enter "This is important" | Set-Content notes.txt.

     - This command creates a text file containing the phrase "This is important".

-Select the Score button to validate this task:

 10. Enter type notes.txt.

     - This command displays the contents of the notes.txt file.

 11. Enter Get-FileHash ./notes.txt -Algorithm SHA256 | Select-Object -ExpandProperty Hash | Set-Content ./hash.txt.

     - This command calculates a hash of the file and stores it in hash.txt for future use.

     - The dot and slash (i.e., ./) in front of the filename indicate the current working directory.

-Select the Score button to validate this task:

 12. Enter type hash.txt.

     - This command displays the contents of the hash.txt file, which is the hash calculated from the notes.txt file.

 13. Enter echo blah >> notes.txt.

     - This command injects new content into notes.txt, which changes the file.

     - The use of double greater-than symbols (i.e., >>) performs an append rather than a replace function when capturing output into a file.

 14. Enter type notes.txt.

     - You should see different contents of the notes.txt file.

 15. Enter if((Get-FileHash ./notes.txt -Algorithm SHA256).Hash -eq (Get-Content ./hash.txt)) {Write-Host "The file is correct."} else {Write-Host "The file has changed.
 Corrective action should be initiated."}.

     - This command calculates the hash of notes.txt and compares it to the value stored in hash.txt.
 Since the file has changed, an error message is displayed.

 16. Enter "This is important" | Set-Content notes.txt.

-This command is the corrective action to reset the contents of notes.txt back to the desired content.
+    - This command is the corrective action to reset the contents of notes.txt back to the desired content.

 17. Enter type notes.txt.

 18. Enter if((Get-FileHash ./notes.txt -Algorithm SHA256).Hash -eq (Get-Content ./hash.txt)) {Write-Host "The file is correct."} else {Write-Host "The file has changed.
 Corrective action should be initiated."}.

     - This command calculates the hash of notes.txt and compares it to the value stored in hash.txt.
 Since the file has been restored, a confirmation message is displayed.

     - You have performed the corrective control manually.
 Now configure scripts to automate the process.

 19. Enter notepad calchash.ps1.